Beyond Twenty Ltd

 Utilising office space to create photographic imagery using white boards, speed lights and natural light.
 Bespoke images were created using my hands and my colleagues thumb to model the device!
 The images were later processed to create a clean and hyperreal look.

 An extensive range of digital graphics were also explored and these represented up to 10 flavours along with bespoke patterns inspired by the Bauhaus movement (created in Photoshop and Illustrator).
 The objective was to create graphics that were vibrant, bold and own-able with hints of texture and simplicity of form and shape.
-Examples are previewed across this page, and finalised versions were later used across web, social media and other material.
+Examples are previewed across this page, and finalised versions were later used across multiple channels.